We are here to help.

 What are the provisions of the Community Cat Program?

-A community cat provider is someone who provides food, water, shelter or otherwise cares for community cats and complies with the program guidelines.
+A community cat provider is someone who provides food, water, shelter, or general care for community cats and follows program guidelines.

 Pet Surrender.